-Gas Savings: $323 per year (By avoiding three unnecessary, 14 mile round-trips to town per week)
+Gas Savings: $210 per year (By avoiding three extra 14 mile round-trips to town per week)

-Shopping causes us to drive a lot more often than necessary.
-According to the Bureau of Transportation Statistics, 45% of all car trips are for shopping and errands.
+Gas Savings: According to the Bureau of Transportation Statistics, 45% of all car trips are for shopping and errands.
 This means almost half of your gas money goes to something you could avoid altogether.